Noise Levels in Third Ward, Eau Claire, WI | Find Quiet Neighborhoods With Our Sound Map

 Eastern Third Ward

-Southern Third Ward sounds about 185% louder than Central Third Ward to the human ear, a 15.1 dBA gap.
+To the human ear, noise in central Third Ward sounds about 16% louder than in eastern Third Ward, a 2.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?